 Supply Chain and Distribution of Industrial Lubricants

-The journey of an industrial lubricant from its production facility to the end-user is complex, involving multiple stakeholders and processes.
-Here’s how it typically unfolds:
+The journey of an industrial lubricant from its production facility to its end use involves multiple processes.

 Types of Industrial Lubricants